 Our current results are published in Nature Chemistry, volume 4, pp. 724-732.
 Our other publications can be found listed on the Strano group website.

-Disclaimer: The views expressed here are those of the interviewee and do not necessarily represent the views of AZoM.com Limited T/A AZoNetwork the owner and operator of this website.
-This disclaimer forms part of the Terms and conditions of use of this website.
+Disclaimer: The views expressed here are those of the interviewee and do not necessarily represent the views of AZoM.com Limited (T/A) AZoNetwork, the owner and operator of this website.
+This disclaimer forms part of the Terms and Conditions of use of this website.